 - disseminate commissioning opportunities and other information

-These meetings will take place 8.30-10am the first Thursday of each month from January 2021.
+These meetings will take place 8.30-10am the first Thursday of each month starting from 7 September 2023.

 They are open to: Professional artists and arts organisations (commercial or non-profit who are formally constituted) across all art forms, who seek to be paid for their work.

-They are free to attend but attendees need to register in advance – you can register below.
+They are free to attend but attendees need to register in advance.